Practices

 ELONA PETKELIENĖ

-Elona shares insights into the human inner world, perception, and sensations, inviting participants not to believe blindly, but to observe, feel, and form their own relationship with what unfolds within.
+Elona shares insights into the human inner world, perception, and sensations, inviting people not to believe blindly, but to observe, feel, and form their own relationship with what unfolds within.

 ELONA PETKELIENĖ

-Elona shares insights into the human inner world, perception, and sensations, inviting participants not to believe blindly, but to observe, feel, and form their own relationship with what unfolds within.
+Elona shares insights into the human inner world, perception, and sensations, inviting people not to believe blindly, but to observe, feel, and form their own relationship with what unfolds within.

 DAINIUS RAZAUSKAS